Enculturation refers to the process of learning and internalizing rules, values, and expectations of one’s culture (Grusec & Hastings, 2014).

 - Food and Diet: Individuals learn about acceptable diets in their own culture through enculturation.
 For example, a Muslim individual would learn how eating pork or drinking alcohol is not acceptable through observing their family and society.

 - Success: What is considered being successful in life changes depending on the culture and it is learned through acculturation.
-For example, some cultures put heavy emphasis on higher education while others value financial independence and having a family.
+For example, some cultures put heavy emphasis on higher education while others value personal independence and having a family.

 - Dress codes: Dress codes are learned through both legal and socio cultural ways.
 For example, someone living in Iran will learn that it is legally expected for women to wear hijab through enculturation.